todogroup/osposurvey/2021/questions.md

 * Marketing / PR
 * Other

-48. What industry vertical is your company in?
+49. What industry vertical is your company in?
 * Defense
-* Education
+* _Education_
+-- University
+-- For-profit services
+-- Other
 * Financial services
-* Government
+* _Public Sector_
+-- Local government
+-- National government
+-- International organization
+-- Non-governmental organization
 * Healthcare
 * Insurance
 * Manufacturing and raw materials